Funny Facts About Florida

 Florida has pretty interesting geography

-Many people have no idea how big the Florida is.
+One of the funny facts about Florida is that many people have no idea how big Florida is.
 The southernmost state in the US actually spans over 65,000 square miles, which makes it about the same size as England and Wales combined.
 Shown below are some other topographical features unique to Florida:

 There are many crazy laws in Florida